 The desire to develop a complete pupil has driven DPHS to enthusiastically pursue away fixtures, tours and festivals.
 Senior primary boys tour to top schools in other provinces to play cricket, golf, rugby, tennis and water polo.
 This year DPHS will again take all the U11, U12 and U13 rugby teams to Cape Town to play against Wynberg, Bishops and SACS.
 The U10 age group recently enjoyed a successful tour to Johannesburg.
 Our boys enjoy a biannual tour to St Stithians where close on 100 boys participate in cricket, tennis, water polo and golf matches.

-“For a primary school, we undertake more trips than most – but we believe that this gives the learner more in return,” says Michael Dick, DPHS Director of Sport.
+“For a primary school, we undertake more trips than most – but we believe that this gives the learner more in return,” says Shaun Carroll, DPHS Director of Sport.
 “Travelling educates the players on a range of different levels.
 Not only do they benefit from the sporting experience, they also gain valuable life skills.
 It’s a great way to meet and learn about people and places, and it develops resilience in our boys, even at younger ages.”

 The annual DPHS Primary Schools National Rugby Festival involves all senior primary rugby-playing boys in the school.
 A highlight on the calendar for the many participating schools, it has firmly established itself as one of the country’s top primary school sports festivals.